Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 At the time of writing there are no standardized or widely recognized techniques to preform such obfuscation or bulk pre-fetches.

+*RvRD: this is sort of a slippery slope; personally, I would advocate hiding in the masses (large DNS privacy services) over obfuscation techniques.
+The risk of a false sense of security is real I think.
+It sparked a thought though, perhaps multiple smaller DNS privacy services can somehow collaborate and randomly share upstream queries with each other, this might homogenize what their traffic looks like to the outside world.
+(I hope you get what I mean)*

+*Sara->RVRD: I take your point about smaller services increasing the risk, but since this is advice for operators, not clients should we bring that up here?*

 ## Data sharing

 Threats: